 The AA Archives

-The Architectural Association Archives, located at the rear of no. 32 Bedford Square, consist of several thousand architectural drawings, student projects, paintings and works on paper, together with over 520 cubic feet of textual documents.
+The Architectural Association Archives, located at the rear of no. 32 Bedford Square, consist of in excess of 10,000 architectural drawings, student projects, paintings and works on paper, together with over 800 cubic feet of textual documents.
 The Archives serve to document the educational and administrative history of the AA and preserve examples of the Association’s material culture and graphic output.

-Formal cataloguing of the AA Archives were instigated in 2010 and this year sees the launch of the Archive’s online catalogue, which contains descriptions of the AA’s core governance and administrative records, alongside an initial sample of holdings of historic student portfolios, graphic materials, models, etc. Further descriptions will be added on a daily basis, as cataloguing progresses.
+Formal cataloguing of the AA Archives were instigated in 2010, with the online catalogue being launched in 2013.
+Cataloguing of the substantial back-log of material (dating back to the 1840s) is an ongoing process and at present there are descriptions of the AA’s core governance and administrative records available online, alongside a portion of the Archive's holdings of historic student portfolios, graphic materials and models.
+Further descriptions will be added on a daily basis, as cataloguing progresses.

 Term-time Opening Hours